 If you know of any updates to this waterfall, or notice any errors either on this website and/or within the New England Waterfalls guidebook, please send me an email at email@example.com or leave a Facebook comment at the bottom of this page.
 Updates to all of the waterfalls in the latest edition of the guidebook can always be found here: book updates

-Peoples State Forest offers some of the finest hiking in the state of Connecticut.
+The falls lie within Peoples State Forest, which offers some of the finest hiking in all of the state of Connecticut.

 Here's a trail map: link

 the middle cascades along the Falls Cutoff Trail

 the upper cascades

 a sign describing the history of the land near the cascades

 INTERESTED IN VISITING MORE WATERFALLS IN NEW ENGLAND?

 Here are some tips to help ensure that your trip to New England's waterfalls and swimming holes will be a safe and enjoyable one:

 - DON'T FORGET THE ESSENTIALS - When you visit waterfalls, you should consider bringing all of the following: (a) bug spray; (b) food/snacks; (c) water/sports drinks; (d) camera/smart-phone; (e) guidebook/trail map; (f) daypack/backpack; and (g) hiking shoes, hiking boots or watershoes.
 A full day hiking packing list can be found here.

 - CONSIDER BUYING WATER SHOES - You won't see too many people using them, but watershoes are fantastic pieces of equipment that can make your trip to waterfalls and swimming holes safer and more enjoyable.
 Merrill and Keen make some fantastic watershoes (here are some great ones from Merrill: womens / mens).